-Common Stock Outstanding

-25,260,000 shares (1)

-Common Stock Offered by Selling Stockholders

-20,206,636 shares (2)

-Use of Proceeds

-We will not receive any proceeds from the sale of the common stock by the selling stockholders.
+Common Stock Outstanding 25,260,000 shares (1) Common Stock Offered by Selling Stockholders 20,206,636 shares (2) Use of Proceeds We will not receive any proceeds from the sale of the common stock by the selling stockholders.
 We would, however, receive proceeds upon the exercise of the warrants held by the selling stockholders which, if such warrants are exercised in full, would be approximately \$10,601,500.
 Proceeds, if any, received from the exercise of such warrants will be used for working capital and general corporate purposes.
 No assurances can be given that any of such warrants will be exercised.

-Quotation of Common Stock

-Our common stock is not presently traded on any market or securities exchange, and we have not at this time applied for listing or quotation on any exchange.
+Quotation of Common Stock Our common stock is not presently traded on any market or securities exchange, and we have not at this time applied for listing or quotation on any exchange.
 We are seeking sponsorship for the trading of our common stock on the OTC Bulletin Board and/or OTCQB Market upon the effectiveness of the registration statement of which this prospectus forms a part.
 The 20,206,636 shares of our common stock can be sold by selling stockholders at a fixed price of \$1.00 per share until our shares are quoted on the OTC Bulletin Board and/or OTCQB Market and thereafter at prevailing market prices or privately negotiated prices.
-There can be no assurance that a market maker will agree to file the necessary documents with FINRA, nor can we provide any assurance that our shares will actually be quoted on the OTC Bulletin Board and/or OTCQB Market or, if quoted, that a viable public market will materialize.
+There can be no assurance that a market maker will agree to file the necessary documents with FINRA, nor can we provide any assurance that our shares will actually be quoted on the OTC Bulletin Board and/or OTCQB Market will materialize.
+Risk Factors An investment in our company is highly speculative and involves a significant degree of risk.
+See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.